 – Current infection.

-– During time of excess exhaustion and similar types of presentations.
+– During time of excess exhaustion or fatigue.

 – Hairy areas.

-– Bony regions not protected by adequate soft tissue structures.
+– Bony regions without adequate soft tissue structure protection.

 We are available to chat about cupping in your treatment, contact our friendly team at any time to discuss relieving pain and tension.